itmeson/c-labscience/src/lessons/week1.rst

 :date: 2014-09-02
 :summary: What this class is about
 :category: lessons
-:tags: fall, science, measurement, overview, motion
+:tags: fall, science, measurement, overview, units

 =====
 Day 1
 =====

  1. About the class:  This is "Act Like a Scientist Class".
 It's all about asking questions and figuring out how to go about answering them, by any means necessary.
 The first thing you need, though, to be able to notice and ask interesting questions, is to measure.